The Alpha Band

 The Alpha Band was an American rock band, formed in July 1976 from the remnants of Bob Dylan's Rolling Thunder Revue.

 Band members were T-Bone Burnett, Steven Soles, and David Mansfield, plus sidemen who differed from record to record and included: David Kemper (later drummer for Bob Dylan and Jerry Garcia Band); gospel musician Andraé Crouch; and former Beatle Ringo Starr.

-Their three albums were remarkably obscure, even upon release.
-The group is now recalled mostly as a launching pad for Mansfield, and even more for launching Burnett.
-Soles went behind the scenes and retired as an artist, while writing and producing for films and television.
-When the band disbanded in 1979, all three members began producing albums for other artists.
+The band produced three albums, particularly notable for their intelligent cultural critique.
+The members of the band, especially Burnett and Mansfield, are known for their important roles as producers of other people's albums subsequently.